-I recommend not to be in field of Drama.
+I recommend not to be in the field of Drama.
 It is useless and nothing to study.
-Only writing a script, reading a story, act a short drama.
-Actors earn lot of money but their minds are like empty vessels.
-They only think about their famousity and money they have.
+Only writing a script, reading a story, acting out a short drama.
+Actors earn a lot of money, but their minds are like empty vessels.
+They only think about their fame and the money they have.

-Its just like the American history...
-It has got nothing to do with your carrer...
+It's just like American history...
+It has got nothing to do with your career...
 Bogus and useless dates and descriptions...
-All trash and horrific and horrendous.
+All trash, horrific, and horrendous.

 Completely boring and useless, just about these stupid kings that beheaded people at the drop of a hat.

-The subject is good, but the way how teachers teach this is boring.
+The subject is good, but the way teachers teach it is boring.